• Skip to primary navigation

 3. If Jenny has heard the word before, ask her what she knows about the word.
 In other words, find out what her prior knowledge of the word is.

-4. If Jenny hasn’t heard the word before, give her a worksheet like this free Word Learner and ask her to think about it.
+4. If Jenny hasn’t heard the word before, give her a worksheet like our Word Learner and ask her to think about it.
 Specifically, ask her to tell you:

 (a) how the word sounds and is written: